-Description

 It shows a relationship between two classes and describes the reasons for the relationship and the rules that might govern that relationship.

 It has ends.
 Its end, the association end(s), specifies the role that the object at one end of a relationship performs.
-Each end of a relationship has properties that specify the role (see 5.1.9), multiplicity (see 5.1.8), visibility and navigability (see the arrow symbol used in 5.1.2.2) and may have constraints.
+Each end of a relationship has properties that specify the role (see 0), multiplicity (see 0), visibility and navigability (see the arrow symbol used in 0) and may have constraints.
 Note that visibility would not be used (see bullet 4 of 5.1).